TheChronicMonster/coinflipper/index.md

 * Line 1: Instructs the compiler to use Reach version 0.1.x.
 This is the first line in every Reach program.
 * Line 3: This inializes the standard Reach application.
 It is the main export of the program and is what the complier looks at when compiling.
 * Line 4 - 9: Specifies two participants to represent players in the DApp.
 Caller and Flipper are common participant names in cybersecurity exercises.
-* Line 10: Finalizes the particpant and any other options and marks the deployment of the Reach program.
+* Line 10: Finalizes the participant and any other options and marks the deployment of the Reach program.

 # Run the DApp